20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 • Pastéis de nata (the famous Portuguese custard tarts).

-I love Bacalhau espiritual (Spiritual Codfish) and Pastéis de nata, and every time I’m in Algarve I eat a lot of it.
+I love Bacalhau espiritual (Spiritual Codfish) and Pastéis de nata, and every time I’m in the Algarve, I eat a lot of it.

 A white plate with some fish, potatoes, broccoli, carrots and lime, and a glass of white wine and umbrellas, with chairs on Praia da Coelha in the background